awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/300_Labs/300_Using_WAT_With_Cloudformation_And_Custom_Lambda/3_how_to_use_in_CFN.md

 In order to utilize the two Lambda-backed custom resources in CloudFormation, you will need the pass the Lambda ARN along with expected parameters to the Lambda.
 Below are examples for creating a new workload as well as updating two questions in the [Operational Excellence pillar](https://docs.aws.amazon.com/wellarchitected/latest/operational-excellence-pillar/welcome.html).

 ## Example Workload Creation
+When you use this custom function, it will either create the WA Workload (if it doesn't exist) or update the given parameters if it already does exist.

 ### Expected passed parameters
 The AWS Lambda function expects the following parameters to be passed from CloudFormation:
 * **WorkloadName** - Name of the Workload